pulp/pulp/docs/sphinx/dev-guide/rest-api/consumer/content.rst

 Update Content on a Consumer
 ----------------------------

 Update one or more content units on a consumer.
-This operation is asynchronous and idempotent.
-If a unit is already up to date, no action is taken.
-Dependencies are automatically installed or updated as needed and reflected in the installation report.
+This operation is asynchronous.
+If dependencies are automatically installed or updated, it is reflected in the update report.

 The units to be updated are specified in a list.
 Each unit in the list of *units* is an object containing two required attributes.
 The first is the **type_id** which a string